 Free program offerings by Park Rangers include curriculum-based activities that adhere to content standards and concepts as defined by Texas Assessment of Knowledge and Skills (TAKS).

-Transportation costs may be reimbursed to any public or private school and homeschool groups coming from within 40 miles.
-Funding comes through a donation from Los Compadres, the park's friends' group.
+Transportation costs may be reimbursed to any public or private school and homeschool groups coming from within 40 miles of San Antonio, Texas.
+Counties include Atascosa, Bandera, Comal, Guadalupe, Kendall, Medina, and Wilson.
+Reimbursement is on a first come, first served basis and is limited to one visit per school.
+Funding comes from a donation from Los Compadres, the park's friends' group.

 Reservations are required.
 To provide a quality experience for students and to prevent significant damage to historic resources, all schools and youth groups must register in advance with the park.
 There is no charge for any activities.